For SellersSeller Guide

 • Employee Impact: Because the transaction is an asset sale and the Buyer is not hiring the majority of the workforce, the Seller is responsible for terminating the remaining 120 employees.
 This constitutes a "plant closing" under the WARN Act.
 The Seller must provide the required 60-day advance written notice to the affected employees, their union representatives (if applicable), and local government officials before the terminations take effect, which is typically coordinated with the closing date of the sale.
 Failure to provide this notice would expose the Seller to significant liabilities, including back pay and penalties.

 Sellers must navigate complex legal obligations, such as the WARN Act, while carefully orchestrating communication strategies to balance confidentiality with transparency.
-Buyers, whether strategic or private equity, must implement robust retention mechanisms to secure key talent and carefully manage the integration of benefits, compensation, and culture.
+Buyers, whether strategic or private equity, must implement robust retention mechanisms to secure key talent and meticulously manage the integration of benefits, compensation, and culture.

 Ultimately, the successful transition of a workforce requires proactive planning, clear communication, and a deep understanding of the distinct motivations and approaches of different buyer types.
 By prioritizing the human element, both sellers and buyers can mitigate risks, preserve operational continuity, and lay the foundation for the long-term success of the newly formed entity.
+This strategic foresight is a hallmark of effective deal-flow management.

 References